 When and How to Prune Roses

-Pruning roses can be a daunting task at first for the uninitiated.
-In order to produce large quantities of quality flowers, rose shrubs require regular heavy pruning in both Spring and Autumn (Fall).
-Roses can handle being pruned back extensively when done at the correct times.
-Pruning roses this way may at first feel wrong due to the sheer quantity of material being removed, but rest assured your roses will produce abundant large flowers season after season if you follow these techniques.
+Pruning roses can be a daunting task for the uninitiated.
+In order to produce large quantities of quality flowers, rose shrubs require regular, heavy pruning in both spring and autumn.
+Roses can handle being pruned back extensively if it's done at the correct times.
+Pruning them may at first feel wrong due to the sheer quantity of material being removed, but rest assured your roses will produce abundant, large flowers season after season if you follow these techniques.

 - Remove any branches that are dead. if unsure scrape the stem lightly with a pair of secateurs to remove a small section of bark, if there is green underneath then that section of the branch is still alive.
 Dead branches snap easily compared to branches that are still healthy which will be more flexible.

 - Remove any branches that cross with another, leave the branch that you think will create the best form.
 You are trying to create an open-vase shaped plant at this point so if in doubt take the most inwards facing of the two branches.

 - Remove any new thin shoots as these will likely die-back during Winter and will waste the plant's energy if left to try to grow.

 - Thin out the shrub by removing any thin or straggly branches, especially those towards the center of the plant.